upsidelab/spree_gladly/README.md

 ```

 **response payload:**
-The following payload shows all the fields that are returned from Spree.
-You can ask your Gladly representative to amend which fields are visible in the order card.
+The following payload shows all the fields that are by default returned from Spree.
+You can ask your Gladly representative to amend which fields are visible in the order card or the integration can be extended to return more/different fields ([Customization](#customization))

 ```json
 {